tobiaswuerth/semantic-index/README.md

 **Note:**
 - This is only a proof of concept.
 Tested on Windows.
-- Currently only supports for indexing the file system.
+- Currently only supports indexing the file system.
 It should, however, be easily extensible to other source types, e.g. crawling a wiki.
 - When processing large amounts of data, it is advisable to have a GPU with CUDA support.

 # Usage